myngsooo/Simple_Temperature_Cool-down/README.md

 # Simple Temperature Cool-down in Contrastive Framework for Unsupervised Sentence Representation Learning
 ----
 This repo contains implementation of [Simple Temperature Cool-down in Contrastive Framework for Unsupervised Sentence Representation Learning]().
+Our code is mainly based on the code of [SimCSE](https://arxiv.org/abs/2104.08821).
+Please refer to their [repository](https://github.com/princeton-nlp/SimCSE) for more detailed information.

 [![License: MIT](https://img.shields.io/badge/License-MIT-orange.svg)](https://opensource.org/licenses/MIT)